ron2015schmitt/Mathematiques-old/README.md

 + v3.5 Indexing
   + Refactor of vector/matrix/tensor indexing, including
     + new index/iterator types such as slices similar to Fortan and Python

++ v3.6 Display and Debugging
+  + Refactor of Display and Debugging

++ v3.7+
+  + More matrix types
+  + covariant and contravariant tensors
+  + curvilinear coordinate systems

 ## Documentation